Bennyboy12306/Welcome-Message/README.md

 Customise a message, with colour codes or the players name, that will be displayed to your players every time they join

 ## Usage:
-- Simply drag and drop the jar into your plugins folder.
+- Simply drag and drop the jar into your servers plugins/mods folder depending on which version you are using.
+If you are using the fabric version you also need to install fabric api.
 - Modify config.yml (Paper) or config/welcome-message/config.json to customise your message.
 - Use %player% as a placeholder for the players name.
 - Use &<minecraft-format-code> to specify a color.